Fabiancrg/caelum/README.md

 ## Project Description

 This project implements a battery-powered environmental monitoring device using ESP32-C6/H2 with Zigbee connectivity.
-The device features a 3-endpoint design with remote sleep configuration, optimized for low-power operation with deep sleep support and extended wake time during network join.
+The device operates as a Zigbee Sleepy End Device (SED) with automatic light sleep for ultra-low power consumption while maintaining network responsiveness.
+Features a 3-endpoint design with WS2812 RGB LED boot indicator and optimized power management achieving 0.68mA sleep current.

 This project is based on the examples provided in the ESP Zigbee SDK: